 The process of growing Zucchinis from seeds allows you to get a jump on the traditional growing season.
 When it comes to your soil, you should aim for a PH level in the 6-7 range.
 This will ensure a bumper crop!

 The best way to start the growing process is by starting your seeds indoors.
-You keep them inside for 4-6 weeks prior to planting in your garden.
+It is suggested that you keep them inside for 4-6 weeks prior to planting in your garden.

 It’s important that all chances of frost have passed.
 Once you have successfully planted your seedlings, mulching around your plants will assist with water retention.
 It will also help to keep the soil stable.

 These 2 key elements are very important and should not be overlooked.
-The last thing you want is your crop to be negatively affected.
+The last thing you want is for your crop to be negatively affected.

 Handy Zucchini Growing Tip

 Another good piece of advice is to ensure that your Zucchini Plants are watered each week.
 2 inches is recommended and you should also use a soaker hose.